henriqueleote/moviecentral-tmdb-api/README.md

 # MovieCentral using TMDb API Project

 This project is a movie website built using React, TypeScript, and several libraries and technologies.
-It utilizes the free movie API from The Movie Database (TMDb).
+It utilizes the free movie API from The Movie Database (TMDb) to display information about movies.

 ## Technologies and Libraries Used